-Report on Compliance for Each Major Federal Program
+Report on Compliance for Federal Program

-We have audited Utah Humanities Council's (Utah Humanities or UH) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on UH's major federal program for the year ended October 31, 2015.
-UH's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Utah Humanities Council's (Utah Humanities or UH) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on UH's federal program for the year ended October 31, 2016.
+UH's federal program is identified in the summary of auditors' results section of the accompanying schedule of findings, questioned costs, and recommendations.